-The interior wall-mounted monitor panel (located on the Command Center) allows you to monitor the fresh water, grey water, black water and auxiliary battery levels.
-These functions are controlled using the switches located on the monitor panel faceplate.
-The monitor panel operates on 12-volt DC power supplied by either the converter or auxiliary battery.
-Sensors installed in the holding tanks connect to a resistor assembly (relaying an electronic message to the display board).
-No power is drawn from the battery unless a switch is pushed or turned ON.
+The monitor panel operates on 12-volt DC power, supplied by either the converter or auxiliary battery.
+No power is drawn from the battery unless a button is pressed.
 Fuses for the monitor panel are located in the load center.